 WECIL currently runs a free employment course for anyone who identifies as disabled or has a long-term health condition.

 Due to the Covid-19 outbreak we had to suspend our course Working Together.
-As of the beginning of May 2020 we are ready to launch a modified version of the course.
+We started running an adapted version of the course in May 2020.
 This is taking place online, please find information below under “Working Together”.

 We also support businesses and organisation by providing consultancy and training.
 Visit our business page for more information about the services we offer.

 You can contact our friendly team to discuss any queries that you may have.